 - Large choice of emitters: Nichia 219C, XPL Hi, XP-G2 S4, SST20 (from warm white to cool white)

-- Secondary, colorful AUX leds with 7 configurable colors
+- Colorful aux LEDs with 7 configurable colors

 - One of the most popular 18350/18500/18650 EDC flashlights

 - Available options: shiny stainless steel bezel, 18350 and 18500 tubes, pocket clip, extra tail cap.

-Emisar lights are built for flashoholics.
-You won't find them in any brick and mortar stores, anywhere.
-With Emisar flashlights you'll get the latest and greatest technology currently available in the flashlight world.
-Not joking.
-The D4v2 is the second version of this immense popular EDC flashlight.
+Emisar flashlights are built for flashaholics.
+You won't find them in any brick-and-mortar stores.
+With Emisar lights you'll get the latest and greatest technology currently available in the flashlight world.
+The D4v2 is the second version of this immensely popular EDC flashlight.

-The Emisar uses the extremely popular (amongst flashoholics) Anduril UI, which features a lot of interesting options.
-To name a few: battery voltage meter, smooth ramping, momentary on, temperature check, candle mode, party strobe, and even a Lightning storm mode.
-That being said, this is probably not for the average user, but for the more advanced users.
-Don't forget to check out our in-depth review on the Emisar D4v2 here.
+The D4v2 uses the extremely popular (amongst flashaholics) Andúril UI, which features many interesting modes.
+To name a few: battery voltage meter, smooth ramping, momentary on, temperature check, candle mode, party strobe, and even a lightning storm mode.
+With such an array of capabilities, this light is probably not for the average user.
+Don't forget to check out our in-depth review of the Emisar D4v2.

 Definitely the most popular flashlight in the Flashlight communities!